 Summer Health Hazards - When to Get Urgent Care

-It took a while getting here but summer is in high gear and with many people enjoying the outdoors over the 4th of July week, there are hazards that create problems that might go beyond what you should treat at home.
+Summer is in high gear, and with many people enjoying the outdoors over the 4th of July weekend, there are hazards that create problems that might go beyond what you should treat at home.
 How do you know when to seek medical treatment?
-Here are tips for some common summer hazards that are bringing people into OSF HealthCare Urgo urgent care centers.
+Here are tips for some common summer hazards that are bringing people into OSF Urgo urgent care centers.

 Bug Bites and Stings